Pharmacist Posing

 About the Pharmacy Pre-Professional Program

-A minimum of 64 semester hours are required for admission at most pharmacy schools.
-However, many of the students entering pharmacy school have a baccalaureate degree.
-Therefore, Pre-Pharmacy students are expected to choose a major so that they can be working towards a baccalaureate degree concurrently with the Pre-Pharmacy program.
+A minimum of 64 credit hours are required for admission to the University of Nebraska Medical Center College of Pharmacy.
+Students applying to other pharmacy schools should check their admissions requirements.
+Since many students entering pharmacy schools have a baccalaureate degree, UNK students are expected to choose a major and work towards a baccalaureate degree concurrently with the pre-pharmacy program.

 Program Information Guide